eltonpan/zeosyn_gen/README.md

 Training configurations are defined in `train_diff.py`.
 For example, the name of the run is defined as `"fname": "run1"` This will automatically create a run directory in `runs/diff/system/run1`.
 If you run into OOM errors, please lower `batch_size` in the corresponding config files for each task.

-Note: Training will takes ~1 week.
+Note: Training will takes ~50 hours.
 We recommend you download the model weights from .....

 ### 2. Evaluation
 To evaluate the DiffSyn model, run